-Often, when we feel troublesome emotions like anger, irritation, anxiety, worry, fear, jealousy, envy, guilt and shame we simply allow those emotions to dictate our choices and behavior.
-We kick the cat, text our child for the 20th time that day, avoid that difficult conversation, work harder to prove we are good enough, fight with our spouse or eat things we know we shouldn’t.
+Often, when we feel troublesome emotions like anger, irritation, anxiety, worry, fear, jealousy, envy, guilt, and shame, we simply allow those emotions to dictate our choices and behavior.
+We kick the cat, text our child for the twentieth time that day, avoid that difficult conversation, work harder to prove we are good enough, fight with our spouse, or eat things we know we shouldn’t.
 And that’s what happens when we don’t take time to look deeper at what’s going on in our souls.
-Like Cain, who disregarded God’s call to examine his anger (Genesis 4:6) and look inside at what was the root, we simply react out of those emotions in ways that do damage to ourselves and to others.
+Like Cain, who disregarded God’s call to examine his anger (Gen. 4:6) and to look inside at what was the root, we simply react out of those emotions in ways that do damage to ourselves and to others.

 Although much more could certainly be said about these negative emotions, here is what they generally reveal as we take the time to look inside and examine them:

 ANGER (including milder forms like irritation and frustration)

 The lie: There is something I think I NEED in this moment that some person or circumstance is preventing me from getting.